Kayaking in Tasmania

-The calm and pristine east coast is also a popular kayaking destination and offers guided tours around the beautiful Freycinet Peninsula, home to an abundance of sea and bird life.
+The calm and beautiful east coast is also a popular kayaking destination with guided tours around the Freycinet Peninsula, home to an abundance of sea and bird life.

-South of Hobart, more guided journeys can be enjoyed on the waters off the Tasman Peninsula, D'Entrecasteux Channel and Bruny Island, all providing stunning views and sea life encounters.
+South of Hobart, more guided journeys can be enjoyed on the waters off the Tasman Peninsula, D'Entrecasteux Channel and Bruny Island, all with stunning views and sea life encounters.

 Then there's Tasmania's vast river network, offering everything from white water thrills to calm, peaceful rides.

-Hire a kayak or choose from a great selection of guided kayak tours, including easy city-side journeys on Launceston's North Esk River and Hobart's Derwent River.
+Hire a kayak or choose from a great selection of guided tours, including easy city-side journeys on Launceston's North Esk River and Hobart's River Derwent, or further afield on the upper reaches of the River Derwent or the Huon River in Tasmania's south.

 Wherever you paddle in Tasmania, expect to be amazed by the beauty and invigorated by the journey.